bonsaiben/bootstrap-snippets/README.md

 Bootstrap Snippets
 ==================

-This repository contains HTML and Haml snippet files for Twitter Bootstrap, for the famous [snipmate](https://github.com/garbas/vim-snipmate) plugin for Vim.
+HTML and Haml snippet files for Twitter Bootstrap 2.3.1, for the [snipmate](https://github.com/garbas/vim-snipmate) plugin for Vim.

 Dependencies
 ------------